-After a six-year playing career in the NFL, including his last four seasons with Dallas, Darian Thompson joined the Cowboys coaching staff in 2023.
+After a six-year playing career in the NFL, including his last four seasons with Dallas, Darian Thompson joined the Cowboys coaching staff in 2023 as an assistant linebackers/quality control coach.

 After Dallas plucked him off the Cardinals practice squad in 2018, he was a key special teams contributor for the Cowboys before earning the starting safety job in 2020, a position he held until Donovan Wilson took over in Week 8.
 Thompson finished 2020 with 51 tackles and an interception.